knowledgesystems/knowledgesystems-k8s-deployment/digits-eks/eks-prod/shared-services/airflow/README.md

     ```

 6. Set up networking.
-In the AWS Route 53 Dashboard, create an entry under the desired hosted zone (In this case, `cbioportal.aws.mskcc.org`):
+In the AWS Route 53 Dashboard, create an entry under the desired hosted zone (For production, `cbioportal.aws.mskcc.org`):
     - For `Record Name`, enter the desired URL.
     - For `Record Type`, choose `CNAME`.
     - For `Value`, enter the URL of the desired load balancer.